juliansommer/workout-track/README.md

 - First clone the repo and install dependencies
 - Create a supabase project and upload the schema contained in database/schema.sql.
 Also upload the enum types contained in database/types.sql
 - You will also need to manually write the Row Level Security policies on Supabase (or just disable them) as they are not included in the schema
+- Can optionally add triggers for plan_updated_at and workout_updated_at to update the updated_at field in the plan and workout tables, otherwise these fields won't work but they aren't required
 - Then create a google client id and connect it to supabase for authentication
 - Add the required env variables (as shown in env.example) to a .env file
 - The app then should be able to be run with `pnpm dev`
-- To easily deploy you can use Vercel and add the env variables to the project settings
+- To easily deploy, you can use Vercel and add the env variables to the project settings
 - You can deploy independently of Vercel but you will need to set up the env variables in the hosting service you use

 # TODO